Commercial Waste Hillingdon — Complaints Procedure

 Investigation — Investigations are proportionate and impartial.
 The investigating officer will collect relevant records (route logs, collection notes, CCTV where available, and crew statements), review contractual obligations and consider any statutory duties.
 Investigations aim to establish facts, identify root causes and recommend corrective actions.
 Where evidence is limited, reasonable steps will be taken to corroborate accounts.

-Photo showing investigation of a waste collection complaint Timescales — Complaints will be acknowledged within five working days.
+A red metal wheelbarrow positioned on a grassy lawn, filled with green grass clippings and plant debris.
+The wheelbarrow has a black rubber wheel displaying visible signs of use.
+Resting inside the wheelbarrow is a yellow and black electric grass trimmer, with its handle and control parts extending outward over the edges, and the cutting head partially buried in the grass waste.
+In the background, the lawn appears well-maintained, with additional grass visible beyond the wheelbarrow.
+The scene reflects outdoor garden maintenance equipment staged for disposal or removal, consistent with rubbish removal services offered by Commercial Waste Hillingdon, particularly in the context of garden waste clearance in the Hillingdon area.
+Timescales — Complaints will be acknowledged within five working days.
 A substantive response is normally provided within 20 working days from acknowledgement for standard complaints; complex cases may require up to 40 working days.
 If further time is required the complainant will be informed with reasons for the delay and an updated completion estimate.
 These timescales align to good practice for complaints about rubbish collection Hillingdon operations.

 Outcome Options — Possible outcomes include: an apology, confirmation that the issue has been addressed operationally, a change to future collection arrangements, a goodwill gesture where appropriate, or a formal finding that the service met contractual requirements.
 Outcomes are documented and recorded against the commercial refuse Hillingdon complaint file.
 Where corrective action is taken, the report will summarise steps to prevent recurrence.